caimath/CasinoSherpa-ETH2025/README.md

 User interface in React & TypeScript

 Age verification via XRPL and its stablecoins (Under development)

+AI agent with Nerd (Under development)

+We got help from nerd ai to fix some bugs

 Integration of MetaMask and Crossmark